 Real Warriors: The skills you developed as a service member are truly valuable and in high demand, but describing those skills to a prospective employer can be difficult.
-Access information about four steps you can take to translate the military experience to civilian employment, and a wide range of resources at your disposal to make the transition as smooth as possible.
+Access information to translate your military experience to civilian employment, and a wide range of resources at your disposal to make the transition as smooth as possible.

 Career One Stop – Veteran and Military Transition Center: Sponsored by the U.S. Department of Labor, this resource is a one-stop website for employment, training, and financial help after military service.